ShravaniAllamReddy/README-Generator/fileREADME.md

 ## Contributing:

-  Contributions, issues and requests are welcome.
+  Contributions, Issues and requests are welcome

 ## Tests: